5 Reasons To Declutter NOW

 Our lives are made up of minutes.
 A great indicator of the quality of any person’s life can be boiled down to how they spend their minutes.
 Are your minutes spent playing keep up around the house?
 That’s the case for most people.
 In fact, an American Time Use study found that we spend, on average, 2-4 hours PER DAY tending to our environments.

 Consider the stress, tension, and other psychological and physical responses we have to clutter.
-When these symptoms caused by your environment start taking hold, behaviors and moods also change leading to frustration, guilt, and exhaustion.
+When these symptoms caused by your environment start taking hold, behaviors and moods also change, leading to frustration, guilt, and exhaustion.
 Do you need any more reasons to declutter now than that?

-The place you sleep, eat, work, commune with others, and LIVE should be an oasis, retreat, or haven from the chaos of the world.
+The place where you sleep, eat, work, commune with others, and LIVE should be an oasis, retreat, or haven from the chaos of the world.
 How often do people instead use their homes as a place to store?
 This space we are talking about has an emotional, mental, physical, relational, and financial impact on your life.

-Starting now to declutter and create a better quality of life for yourself and your family doesn’t have to be hard and trust me it’s so worth it!
+Starting now to declutter and create a better quality of life for yourself and your family doesn’t have to be hard, and trust me, it’s so worth it!

 Welcome